 By 1800 hours the news ran the video – only there was a twist no one saw.
 He was a 19-year-old mentally disabled man who wore the 82nd patch to HONOR his grandfather who was killed in Viet Nam.
-That day happened to be the anniversary of his Grandfather falling in battle.
+Memorial Day happens to be the anniversary of his Grandfather falling in battle.

 The emotional damage done to this boy is Unacceptable.
 He really thought he was doing something good to honor a man he loved, but never had the privilege to know.
 The veterans involved did do their best to undo the damage.
 I must respect them for that.

 If you come across a guy, in the mall or in a bar or some other public place, who is obviously a Poser:

 #1.
 Make sure you are right.

 #2.
 There’s nothing you can legally do about it.